abjelcic/DIRHBspeedup/README.md

 ## HOW TO USE
-Folder <code>OriginalDIRHB</code> contains origianal DIRHB code for reference.
+Folder <code>OriginalDIRHB</code> contains the origianal DIRHB code for reference.

 Navigate to <code>ModifiedDIRHB/dirhbz</code> or <code>ModifiedDIRHB/dirhbt</code> directory, enter the input parameters in files <code>dirhb.dat, dirhb.par</code> and type <code>make</code> followed by <code>./run</code>.
 If you want to use the origianl code for comparison purpose, type <code>make original</code> followed by <code>./original</code>.